 Publication date: 26 March 2021

-This is a loose description of my process while producing my latest print 'Wistman Oak'.
+This is a loose description of my process while producing one of my recent prints, 'Wistman Oak'.

 Over the years, Wistman's Wood (pictured above) has become a bit of an obsession for me - it's one of those rare, magical, places which feel disconnected with the 'normal' world, where the possibility of the unexpected hides amongst the boulders and the roots of the trees.